HP Envy Pro 6420 (6455) Review

 Setup, Apps, and Printing

 Even though the Envy Pro 6420 is expensive, it doesn’t have a screen.
 You only get a bunch of simple buttons and status lights that only light up when they need to.
 So, to set up and connect the printer to your home network, you’ll need to use a desktop or mobile device.
-Using a desktop device and a USB connection is by far the easiest way to do this, since using one of the mobile apps requires you to pair the printer with your phone via Bluetooth, which, in my experience, is not very reliable.
+Using a desktop device and a USB connection is the easiest way to do this since using one of the mobile apps requires you to pair the printer with your phone via Bluetooth, which, in my experience, is unreliable.

 Stay with the wired choice and download HP Smart for Windows or Mac OS.
 Not only will it be more stable, but it will also be easier to type in the password for your wireless network when you use a real computer.
 The whole process of setting up is easy and takes about 10–15 minutes.
-You’ll need a few A4 sheets to print a few test pictures to make sure everything is lined up right.
-With the “HP Smart” apps for iOS and Android, you can print both files on your phone and files that are saved in the cloud.
+You’ll need a few A4 sheets to print test pictures to ensure everything is lined up right.
+With the “HP Smart” apps for iOS and Android, you can print both files on your phone and those saved in the cloud.

 Performance

-The speed at which you can print is good—about average for an inkjet printer in this price band.
-In terms of speed, it’s about the same as the Canon PIXMA TS7450.
+The speed you can print is good—about average for an inkjet printer in this price range.
+Regarding speed, it’s about the same as the Canon PIXMA TS7450.
 When I printed 20 pages of black text, it took me an average of 1 minute, 36 seconds per page, or 12.49 ppm.
-The usual time it took to print a 20-page file with text and colour images like pie charts, bar graphs, and other simple graphics was 3 minutes and 16 seconds, giving me a page-per-minute count of 6.12.
+The usual time it took to print a 20-page file with text and color images like pie charts, bar graphs, and other simple graphics was 3 minutes and 16 seconds, giving me a page-per-minute count of 6.12.

 Costs of Running

-The HP Envy Pro 6420 uses only two cartridges: one black and one tri-colour (cyan, magenta, and yellow).
-This means that changing them is cheaper up front than with a system that uses four or even five cartridges.
+The HP Envy Pro 6420 uses only two cartridges: one black and one tri-color (cyan, magenta, and yellow).
+This means changing them is cheaper upfront than with a system that uses four or even five cartridges.
 The standard-sized black and tri-colour HP 305 cartridges cost £10.99 each and claim to print an average of 120 and 100 sheets, respectively.
-HP automatically send you new cartridges in the mail when your HP Envy Pro 6420 notices that it’s running low on ink.
+When your HP Envy Pro 6420 notices running low on ink, HP automatically sends you new cartridges.

 This gives you enough ink for a certain number of prints per month.
 Here are the prices: